 By Molly A. Seltzer

-Last month President Biden announced a massive effort to rapidly expand offshore wind in the United States, specifically on the East Coast along New York and New Jersey, as part of a national infrastructure plan.
-The plan starts to bridge the gap between the United States and the rest of the world; the U.S. has long lagged behind Europe in offshore wind, with only two small offshore wind farms with fewer than 20 turbines, compared to over 100 farms and more than 5,000 turbines across Europe.
-The infrastructure package is one step toward executing a net-zero emissions vision for the country.
-Princeton’s Net-Zero America study, released in December 2020, pointed to the need for wind power to grow at unprecedented rates to decarbonize the economy by midcentury.
-According to the four technological pathways that do not constrain wind growth to historic installment rates, total installed wind power must grow more than four-fold by 2030.
+Last week the Biden administration granted federal approval for what will be the U.S’ largest offshore wind farm to date, an 84-turbine farm off the coast of Martha’s Vineyard.
+Greenlighting the project aligns with Biden’s vision to rapidly expand offshore wind in the United States, specifically on the East Coast, as part of a national infrastructure plan.
+The plan starts to bridge the gap between the United States and the rest of the world; the U.S. has long lagged behind Europe in offshore wind, with only two small offshore wind farms and fewer than 20 turbines, compared to over 100 farms and more than 5,000 turbines across Europe.
+The infrastructure package is one step decarbonizing the country’s electricity supply and economy.
+Princeton’s Net-Zero America study, released in December 2020, pointed to the need for wind power to grow at unprecedented rates to achieve net-zero emissions by midcentury.
+According to the study’s four technological pathways that do not constrain wind growth to historic installment rates, total installed wind power must grow more than four-fold by 2030.
 The study’s authors found that by 2050, the country must have somewhere between six- and 28-fold the wind capacity that exists today, depending on the pathway.

 Marcus Hultmark, associate professor of mechanical and aerospace engineering and Elie Bou-Zeid, professor of civil and environmental engineering and director of the Program in Environmental Engineering and Water Resources, comment on the history and future of the U.S. wind industry.